dmascali/mni2atlas/README.md

 # mni2atlas
 FSL Anatomical Labels for MNI Vector/ROI.
-Mni2atlas takes in input a ROI or a vector of coordinates (both in the MNI space) and returns labels from different FSL atlases.
+Mni2atlas takes an ROI or a vector of coordinates (both in the MNI space) and returns labels from different FSL atlases.

 In **VECTOR** modality labels are returned in probability values (same results of FSL atlas tool).